 [PROGRAMMING INSTRUCTION: ASK ALL.
 SINGLE CODE.]

 QT1.
-Are you aware of telematic devices, sometimes known as ‘black boxes’ for your vehicle?

-A telematic device is generally about the size of a match box and can be hidden out of sight in the car.
+A telematic device for your vehicle, sometimes known as a ‘black box’ is generally about the size of a match box and can be hidden out of sight in the car.
 The telematics device captures accurate information about how you drive such as the speed you travel at, how quickly you accelerate or the time of day you drive.

 The device monitors driving habits and adjusts insurance premiums accordingly by rewarding good driving behaviour and penalising risky behaviour.
 These devices are most often used by insurance companies when offering policies to young drivers.

 They are able to track the location of a vehicle and so can alert the driver or a third party if the vehicle is stolen, breaks down, or is involved in an accident.
 They can also provide information to the driver that helps them drive more safely and economically.
 In future, they will be able to monitor some of the systems in the vehicle and give early warning to prevent breakdown.

+Were you aware of this technology for your vehicle before today?